e-left/advanced_computer_architecture_lab1/README.md

 | TimingSimpleCPU | 0.023691 | 0.047353 | 0.023690 |

 ##### Notes
 All times are in seconds.
 Default configuration includes a 2 GHz CPU frequency, and a DDR3\_1600\_8x8 memory controller.
 When halving the CPU frequency, we can see that the execution time approximately doubles, which makes sense if we define $frequency = 1 / time$.
 Changing the memory controller has an almost insignificant impact to the execution time, due to the benchmarking program using close to none variables.
+Also the MinorCPU is faster than the TimingSimpleCPU in general because it utilizes a pipeline, while the other one does not.

 ### Lab 01 assignment review